 Keep the radio or CD player off.
-Learners are still developing new skills in new situations and need all of their concentration on the road.
+Learners are still developing new skills in new situations and need full concentration on the road.
 The same applies to mobile phones, even yours, so there are no distractions at all.

-Use professional driving instructors if you or your learner have any questions about driving, or if you want some advice about readiness to move onto the next stage.
+Use professional driving instructors if you or your learner have any questions about driving, or if you want some advice about readiness to move on to the next stage.